Clef-0/FMM-Legacy/README.md

 ![Screenshot of FMM](https://vgy.me/uljH0n.png)

+### To-do
+* Restructure so less things are in the Window class
+* Add threading so file transfers and installations can take place without locking up the program
+* HaloCafe integraton for easy mod downloads

 ### Make your mods compatible
 A .fm file should be treated as a .bat file being run from the root Halo Online folder.
 The only files it should modify are files in /maps (ones which have been backed up by FMM).